US Officials Keep Talking About The Manchester Attack And It’s Freaking Out European Allies

 “The least we can do is give them that same respect,” one US official told BuzzFeed News.

-Although it is unlikely the incident will hurt information sharing and coordination between the closely linked UK and US intelligence services, one American expert questioned why US officials would leak in the first place.
+Although it is unlikely the incident will hurt the sharing and coordination of information between the closely linked UK and US intelligence services, one US-based expert questioned why US officials would leak in the first place.

 “Why get in the way of what they are trying to do?” asked Thomas Joscelyn, senior fellow at the Foundation for Defense of Democracies.
 “Follow their lead unless there is some good reason not to.
 The UK made a conscious decision to not release the suspect’s name.
 They have a good reason for doing that and US officials should probably wait for the UK to come out with specific details.”